 This recipe from Foodnetwork.com combines tuna, fresh plum tomatoes, fresh garlic, olive oil, white wine and red pepper flakes into a delicious sauce.
 The total preparation time for this recipe is only 30 minutes, and it serves 4, so it’s a perfect choice for a family dinner.
 Serve with pasta and enjoy piping hot!
 Or for a lower carb option, substitute lightly cooked strips of zucchini for pasta.

 Our next healthy tuna recipe has some fun Mexican flair.
 In this recipe, you’ll mix 2 small cans of tuna with 1/2 cup freshly chopped scallions and 1/2 cup of drained salsa, then mix in 1 cup of shredded cheddar cheese.
 Spread this mixture on wheat tortillas, fold them closed, then cook to melt the cheese.
 Serve and enjoy!

 8. Mediterranean Tuna Wrap

 If you’re watching your carb intake, you may want to steer clear of some otherwise healthy tuna recipes, such as tuna sandwiches.
-Instead, you may prefer options like this Mediterranean tuna wrap from foodnetwork.com.
-This recipe combines tuna, red onion, parsley, Kalamata olives, lemon zest and lemon juice into a delicious salad that is served in a wrap with lettuce and tomato.
+Instead, you may prefer options like this Mediterranean tuna wrap.
+This recipe combines tuna, Kalamata olives, cherry tomatoes, carrots, cucumbers and feta cheese.

 9. Tuna Rangoon